 JAROD THOMAS, Therapy Intern

 I hold an undergraduate degree in Near Eastern studies and Arabic language from Wayne State University and a graduate degree in pastoral ministry from Andrews University.
-My background includes 25 years of varied Christian ministry in education, pastoral ministry, administration, and domestic and international cross-cultural engagement.
-While I serve a wide variety of clients, my particular passion is coming alongside clergy, missionaries, and other Christian leaders who spend their lives pouring into others, often at great personal cost.
-My goal is to help them address the issues that are holding them back so they can lead and serve with greater freedom and clarity.
+I am currently finishing a second graduate degree in clinical mental health counseling from Indiana Wesleyan University.
+My professional background includes a variety of ministry roles, including education, pastoral ministry, administration, and domestic and international cross-cultural engagement.
+While I serve a wide variety of clients, my particular passion is coming alongside clergy, missionaries, and other Christian leaders who spend their lives pouring into others, often at significant personal cost to them and their families.
+My goal is to help them address the issues that are holding them back so they can lead and serve with greater freedom, integrity and clarity.

-Research is beginning to demonstrate the reality that clergy experience higher rates of adverse childhood experiences (ACEs) than the general population.
-These early wounds can shape a leader's life in profound ways, threatening their ability to lead with integrity, limiting self-awareness, blurring boundaries, and accelerating the trajectory toward burnout.
-I believe that addressing developmental trauma and gaining an honest perspective on one's own story is not separate from spiritual growth but central to it.
-It is, in fact, a critical dimension of what Scripture calls sanctification.
+Research is increasingly demonstrating that clergy experience higher rates of adverse childhood experiences (ACEs) than the general population.
+These early wounds can shape a leader's life in profound ways, threatening integrity, limiting self-awareness, blurring boundaries, and accelerating the trajectory toward burnout.
+Much of my clinical work involves helping clients gain an honest perspective on their own story.
+I believe that this healing work is a core component of what Scripture calls sanctification.
+In our work together, you can expect thoughtful, unhurried conversation, honest reflection, and a collaborative process that leads toward lasting change.

-I find great satisfaction in helping people gain deeper self-awareness, discover greater meaning and purpose, navigate their losses, and cultivate balance, resilience, and joy.
-I take pride in my ability to connect cross-culturally with sensitivity and care.
-Whatever your background or story, my aim is to support you in achieving your life goals — and to walk with you as you grow into the fullness of who God created you to be.
+I find great satisfaction in helping people gain deeper self-understanding, discover greater meaning and purpose, navigate grief and loss, and grow in resilience and joy.
+I take pride in my ability to connect cross-culturally, and I bring sensitivity and care to clients from a wide range of backgrounds and stories.
+Whatever brings you here, my aim is to support you in moving toward your goals and to walk alongside you as you grow into the fullness of who God created you to be.
+If you're ready to take that step, I'd be honored to hear from you.

 “Jarod is a patient and compassionate listener who consistently asks thoughtful, well-timed questions that help people gain clarity, perspective, and confidence.
 He has a unique ability to help his clients see the positive possibilities ahead, even when the weight of change feels overwhelming.”